From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 Nginx | √ | •/usr/local/datakit/conf.d/nginx | Request information, logs, request duration, etc. |

-MySQL | √ | •/usr/local/datakit/conf.d/db | Connections, QPS, read/write stats, slow queries |
+Mysql | √ | •/usr/local/datakit/conf.d/db | Connections, QPS, read/write conditions, slow queries |

-Redis | √ | •/usr/local/datakit/conf.d/db | Connections, CPU usage, memory usage, hit rate, loss rate |
+Redis | √ | •/usr/local/datakit/conf.d/db | Connections, CPU consumption, memory consumption, hit rate, loss rate |

-JVM | √ | •/usr/local/datakit/conf.d/statsd | Heap memory, GC count, GC time |
+JVM | √ | •/usr/local/datakit/conf.d/statsd | Heap memory, GC times, GC duration |

-APM | √ | •/usr/local/datakit/conf.d/ddtrace | Response time, error count, error rate |
+APM | √ | •/usr/local/datakit/conf.d/ddtrace | Response time, error counts, error rates |

-RUM | Enabled by default | —— | UV/PV, LCP, FID, CLS, JS errors |
+RUM | Default Enabled | —— | uv/pv, LCP, FID, CLS, JavaScript errors |

 Note:

-RUM Metric Explanation | Description | Target Value |
+RUM Metrics Explanation | Description | Target Value |

 ---|---|---|

-LCP(Largest Contentful Paint) | Time taken to load the largest content element in the visible area of the webpage | Less than 2.5s |
+LCP(Largest Contentful Paint) | Calculates how long it takes to load the largest content element within the visible web area. | Less than 2.5s |

-FID(First Input Delay) | Delay when the user first interacts with the webpage | Less than 100ms |
+FID(First Input Delay) | Calculates the delay time when the user first interacts with the webpage. | Less than 100ms |

-CLS(Cumulative Layout Shift) | Whether page layout changes due to dynamic loading, 0 means no change. | Less than 0.1 |
+CLS(Cumulative Layout Shift) | Calculates whether the webpage content moves due to dynamic loading during page loading; 0 indicates no change. | Less than 0.1 |

 Nginx:¶

-- Install the http_stub_status_module (Linux):
+- Install the with-http_stub_status_module module (Linux):

 ./configure --with-http_stub_status_module

-$ find / | grep configure | grep nginx
+$ find /| grep configure |grep nginx

 $ cd /usr/local/src/nginx-1.20.0/